Follow the "MVHS CON" issue below. Or see the following page or other CON-related stories and benchmarks.

-May 29, 2018 - Today we learned, "The health system [MVHS] received contingent approval for its Certificate Of Need (C.O.N.)
-Application (PDF), filed with the New York State Department Of Health (NYSDOH)
+May 29, 2018 - Today we learned, "The health system [MVHS] received contingent approval for their Certificate Of Need (C.O.N.)
+Application filed with the New York State Department Of Health (NYSDOH) based on the "

 The NYSDOH replied, "